MarcoMiglio/stm32_mpu6050/README.md

 The Core/Src and Core/Inc directories, contain the code responsible for communicating with the MPU6050:

 - Core/Src/mpu6050.c and Core/Inc/mpu6050.h provide the functions for interacting with the sensor
-- The files Core/Src/main.c and Core/Inc/main.h contain a complete example that demonstrates all the features available in this driver
+- The files Core/Src/main.c and Core/Inc/main.h contain a complete example that demonstrates a possible solution to implement all the features available in this driver

 **Setup the project** using STM32CubeIDE:
 - Start and initialize the I2C bus in fast mode (400 kHz), in the example I2C1 was used and managed through `&hi2c1`.
+- Configure the I2C DMA settings: enable DMA reception by selecting I2C1_RX, DMA1 channel 7, peripheral to memory.
+In the NVIC settings tab enable "I2C1 event interrupt" and "I2C1 error handler".
+- In the GPIO tab select pin PA9 and configure it as "EXTI" (External interrupt mode with rising edge trigger detection), then enable "EXTI line[9:5] interrupts" in the NVIC interrupt table.
+Enable also the internal pull-down under GPIO Pull-up/Pull-down.
+Please note that in the example the user label was modified, therefore this pin is referenced as "IMU_Int1".
+- Select pin PC5 and configure it as "SYS_WKUP5".
+- Now select Timers -> RTC and enable "Activate clock source", "Activate calendar".
+Make also sure that the RTC is sourced through the LSE (Low speed external) oscillator.
+This can be done in the clock configuration window, by selecting LSE under the RTC/LCD Source Mux.
+- In the same window (Timers -> RTC) select "Internal WakeUp" under the WakeUp menu, and enable the RTC wake-up interrupt trough EXTI line 20 in the NVIC settings.